 Huge news for Clemson came on Thursday night when Trevor Lawrence, the nation’s No. 1 prospect in the 2018 class, committed to Clemson.
 Lawrence announced his commitment via Twitter.

-Clemson offered Lawrence in June 2015.
-He held offers from two dozen schools, including Georgia, Alabama, Florida, Florida State, LSU, Michigan, Oklahoma and Texas A&M among many others.
+Lawrence chose Clemson over Georgia.
+The Cartersville (Ga.) five-star had offers from two dozen schools, including Alabama, Florida, Florida State, LSU, Michigan, Oklahoma and Texas A&M among many others.

 Coaches coveted Lawrence’s services during the recruiting process for traits such as his prototypical quarterback frame, strong arm strength and accuracy, and athleticism.